 XML Schema Changes

-Our Transaction Reporting system will be updated to accommodate the XML Schema v1.1.0 ESMA is introducing as part of the upcoming EU system updates for reporting data.
-The changes are expected to be introduced during Q3 of 2019.
+Our Transaction Reporting system has been updated to accommodate the XML Schema v1.1.0.
+The changes came into effect on Monday 23 September 2019.
 For more information, please click here.

 If you have any queries relating to the above, please contact infoTRS@gfsc.gi